Safety regulators probe Fiat Chrysler SUV recall fix in U.S.

-DETROIT May 6 U.S. safety regulators have opened an investigation into a potential wire-related fire hazard from a recall repair by Fiat Chrysler Automobiles implemented last year on more than 660,000 SUVs in the United States.
+DETROIT U.S. safety regulators have opened an investigation into a potential wire-related fire hazard from a recall repair by Fiat Chrysler Automobiles (FCHA.MI)(FCAU.N) implemented last year on more than 660,000 SUVs in the United States.

 In July 2014, FCA US, the former Chrysler, recalled about 900,000 Jeep Grand Cherokee and Dodge Durango SUVs globally from model years 2011 to 2014 to fix wiring for vanity mirror lights in sun visors to prevent potential short circuits and fires.
 Of those, 661,888 were in the United States.